peytoncordero/DRI25/text-analysis.md

 </Secret>

-If everything went right, you should get no output: [jazz hands]"silent success?" [jazz hands]
+If everything went right, you should get no output: [jazz hands]"silent success?" [jazz hands] asda

 You just wrote your first for-loop!